Ahzed11/HotCI/README.md

 ## Usage

-This template assumes you are familiar with [Erlang's official build tool, rebar3](https://rebar3.org/) and that you have it [installed](https://rebar3.org/docs/getting-started/) on your machine.
+This template assumes that you are familiar with [Erlang's official build tool, rebar3](https://rebar3.org/) and that you have it [installed](https://rebar3.org/docs/getting-started/) on your machine.

 ### New project

+`<project-name>` is the name of the project you want to create.

+1. Clone the repository:

+    ```sh
-1. `git clone git@github.com:Ahzed11/erlang-ci-cd.git <project-name>`
+    git clone git@github.com:Ahzed11/erlang-ci-cd.git <project-name>
+    ```

-1. `rebar3 new release <project-name>`
+1. Create a new release with `rebar3`

+    ```sh
+    rebar3 new release <project-name>
+    ```

+1. Navigate into your new project

+    ```sh
+    cd <project-name>
+    ```

+1. Replace the word `release_name` present in `rebar.config` with the name of your project

+    ```sh
+    sed -i -e 's/release_name/<project-name>/g' rebar.config
+    ```

 ### Existing project

+The following steps assume that your project was created with `rebar3` and is using its project structure.
+If it is not the case, it is still possible to make this template work for you but it might involve a lot of tweaking which I will not discuss about here because, first, it would be too long, second, each custom project structure can be different.

+Anyway,

+1. Merge your repository with this template
+    - Copy the `.github`, `scripts` and `test` directories into the root of your project
-1. Move all the files of the release in the root of this repository
+    - Copy the `rebar.config` file into the root of your project
-1. Merge your `rebar.config` with the one provided in this template.
+1. Merge your `rebar.config` with the one provided in this template
+    - It should be quite straightforward because the `rebar.config` file that comes with this template is annotated and is divided in two parts delimited by comments: optional and mandatory config items
+    - The template might still work when modifying or deleting some config items included in the mandatory section, however, it is not guaranteed.
+You will have to test it by yourself

 ## Configuration